Headieh/adopt-a-dog/README.md

 # Adopt-A-Dog

-This site was the milestone project for the 2rd class (JavaScript & Responsive Design) of the Front-End certificate program from the University of Washington.
+This site was the milestone project for the 2nd class (JavaScript & Responsive Design) of the Front-End certificate program from the University of Washington.
-The purpose of this project was to utilize skills learned in this class, using a mockup for basic design.
+The purpose of this project was to utilize skills learned in this class, using a mockup for basic design [see mockup](https://github.com/Headieh/html200-adopt-a-dog/blob/master/comps/) After the project was completed and submitted, I went back and added additional features and minor design changes.

 This site should helps users browse dogs that are available for adoption and make adopting easier for the user.
 It also features a blog with useful information for owners.
 It provides information about the dog prior to adoption so prospective owners can learn more about them before deciding to adopt.
-After the project was completed and submitted, I went back and added additional features.

 This project demonstrates:
 - Vanilla JavaScript/JQuery, HTML5, and CSS fundamentals